The roving Scot and buccaneering Dane,

 - In Fullmetal Alchemist, the Ishvalans have grey hair and red eyes, as well as dark skin.
 Other races in the series tend also to have a common hair and/or eye colour, but not quite to the same extent as the Ishvalans.

-- Xingese are all shown to have black hair and black/grey eyes, while those with Xerxes blood have golden hair* and gold eyes.
+- Xingese are all shown to have black hair and black/grey eyes, while those with Xerxes blood have golden hairnote and gold eyes.

 - In the Macross franchise, humans have hair colors that exist in the real world.
-Any character with green/blue/pink/etc hair is at least part-alien.
+Most characters with green/blue/pink/etc hair are at least part-alien (with the exception of one or two blue haired humans).

 - In J. R. R. Tolkien's Middle-earth, there are often a set of common hair-colours among various peoples, although averted as they are not uniform and not without exceptions.
 Of both Men and Elves, there are tribes who are dark-haired and those who are blond; Hobbits are generally brown-haired, while blond is rare.